Model website terms and conditions that will protect your business

 We offer several options for sale of services because that word covers such a vast range.

 We try to avoid you being an agent in law, but rather a publisher.
 However, the range of services you offer and the fact that you collect payment may well categorise you as an agent.
 We know of no court cases on this point.

 We do our utmost to insulate you from problems between a seller and a buyer.
-We push seller obligations onto your sellers and direct a buyer to his or her seller, leaving you as clean as possible.
+We push seller obligations onto your sellers and direct a buyer to their seller, leaving you as clean as possible.